 Roasted Tomato, Corn, and Shrimp Quesadillas are a great appetizer for Mexican night, any party or gathering, and of course Cinco de Mayo.
 This recipe always gets rave reviews!

-I grew up out West where there is lots of great Mexican food…it’s always been a favorite of mine.
+I grew up in Colorado where there is lots of great Mexican food…it’s always been a favorite of mine.
+It’s much harder to find good Mexican food where I live now, and so I cook it frequently instead.
 Mexican recipes are filled with rich flavors, and this one is no exception.
 Normally it’s the sauces that I love, but in this recipe, it’s the flavor of the roasted tomatoes that stands out.

-It’s also a great Mexican appetizer for parties.
+It’s also a great appetizer for parties.
 Cinco de Mayo, anyone?
-This recipe always gets rave reviews!
+I often make these Roasted Tomato, Corn and Shrimp Quesadillas for our summer barbeques and pool parties.
+They’re a frequent request of friends and family, and this recipe always gets rave reviews!

 Just a little hint…if you make it in the summertime, use fresh corn cooked and cut right off the cob.
 I used frozen corn, which is fine too, but fresh corn will add an extra dimension of flavor.

 - Salsa Verde

 - Mexican Shrimp Bites from Dinner at the Zoo

 - Mexican Cheese Ball with Spicy Tortilla Chips from Take Two Tapas

 Let’s get cooking!